benjamin-kruger/hardly-working/README.md

 - [x] Completed task
 ```

-By default, tasks are stored in `~/todo.md`, but you can change this with the `config` command.
+By default, tasks are stored in `~/todo.md`.
+To se a preferred path, use `hw config`.

 ## License